jaksec/poosd-small/README.md

 ---

 ## Features

--**User Authentication:** A secure login and registration system using JSON Web Tokens (JWT) is used to authenticate users and protect contact data.
+- **User Authentication:** A secure login and registration system using JSON Web Tokens (JWT) is used to authenticate users and protect contact data.

--**Contact Management:** Users can add new contacts, view existing ones, and delete any contact from their contact list.
+- **Contact Management:** Users can add new contacts, view existing ones, and delete any contact from their contact list.

--**Search Functionality:** Efficient search function allowing users to search for contacts by name, email, or phone number.
+- **Search Functionality:** Efficient search function allowing users to search for contacts by name, email, or phone number.

--**Responsive Design:** Fully responsive design, ensuring the application works across different devices and screen sizes.
+- **Responsive Design:** Fully responsive design, ensuring the application works across different devices and screen sizes.

--**Dynamic UI with Particle Animation:** A visually engaging background with particle animations using particles.js, enhancing the user experience.
+- **Dynamic UI with Particle Animation:** A visually engaging background with particle animations using particles.js, enhancing the user experience.